 wget -q -O - http://pkg.jenkins-ci.org/debian-stable/jenkins-ci.org.key | sudo apt-key add -

 Create a sources list for Jenkins:

-After the cache has been updated, start proceed installation Jenkins:
+After the cache has been updated, start to proceed with installation Jenkins:

 Start Jenkins service:

 Step 4.
-Installing and Configure Apache web server for Jenkins.
+Installing and Configuring Apache web server for Jenkins.

 Install Apache web server on your system: